DerivedMate/flow/README.md

 ## History

-The initial idea was born in the [Cave of Linguists](https://discord.me/cave-of-linguists) discord server.
+The initial idea was born on the [Cave of Linguists](https://discord.me/cave-of-linguists) discord server.
 Pioneering work was done by the user of name waterboi who introduced the original syntax.
 His implementation can be found under [thomaskoppelaar/flow](https://github.com/thomaskoppelaar/flow).

 The following implementation further diverged from the aforementioned one, yet has maintained the original spirit.